Listen to this article.

 You will be surprised that you may be consuming them now and then.

 1. Beta Carotene

-Beta Carotene belongs to a group of orange, red, yellow pigments called ‘carotenoids‘
+Beta Carotene belongs to a group of orange, red, and yellow pigments called carotenoids.

 What is it good for?
-Makers of beta carotene had claimed can prevents heart diseases, certain types of cancers like lung cancer and cataracts.
+Makers of beta carotene had claimed can prevent heart diseases, certain types of cancers like lung cancer, and cataracts.

 For cigarette smokers, this supplement should be avoided at all costs.
 It has been associated with the risk of lung cancer for those who smoke or have been exposed to asbestos.

 Even though beta carotene acts as an immune booster and antioxidant, it is a NO for smokers!

 Calcium as we know is a good mineral for stronger bones and growing new bones.

 What is it good for?
 It is no doubt that are good supplements to treat osteoporosis.
 There is also good evidence suggesting that calcium may prevent certain cancers and (#Ad)control high blood pressure.

 Dairy products like milk, cheese, yogurt; vegetables; soy products; grains are some of the food sources of calcium.